-Issuer: Tandem : Common stock offered by us: 18,000,0 Common stock to be outstanding immediately after this offering: 49,095,5 Option to purchase additional shares: The under maximum common exercise from the Use of proceeds: We estim from this \$34.2 mi underwri purchase offering price of Global M deducting estimated intend to for work purposes Proceeds prospecti Risk factors: Investing
+Issuer: Common stock offered by us: Common stock to be outstanding immediately after this offering: Option to purchase additional shares:

+Use of proceeds:

+Risk factors:

+NASDAQ Global Market symbol

-The underwriters have an option to purchase a maximum of 2,700,000 additional shares of common stock from us.
+The underwriters have an option to purchase a maximum of additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.